 The firm is one of the few Swiss arbitration practices regarded as leading in both the French and the German speaking parts of the country, with offices in Zurich and Geneva.

 Bayer Pharma, Ceylan, GE, Siemens, Merck and Orange/France Télécom to name but a few.
 The firm says it witnessed a rise in oil and gas clients seeking advice in the past year, while cases in the construction and engineering sector are growing steadily.

 The team has had a string of successes defending awards in set-aside proceedings before the Swiss Supreme Court.
 Elliott Geisinger defended a €220 million award in favour of Orange/France Télécom; and Andrea Mondini defended an ICC award in favour of US company Hasbro.

 The team (led by Geisinger again) was also retained to defend a very public US$2.2 billion award in favour of Sonatrach in set-aside proceedings; that case ultimately settled after the exchange of written submissions, apparently on very favourable terms for Sonatrach.

 Otherwise, the firm enjoyed a big win in 2009 when it obtained US$100 million on behalf of Watson Pharmaceuticals.
-A tribunal ruled the company could continue selling iron deficiency treatment drug Ferrlecit in the US for the remainder of the year.
+A tribunal ruled the company could continue selling iron-deficiency drug Ferrlecit in the US for the remainder of the year.
 The client’s share price jumped 1.4 per cent on the news.

-Geisinger and Voser led a team that brought home a €26 million award for carbon products manufacturer SGL Group in an ICC case against a metals and mining multinational.
+Geisinger and Voser led a team that brought home a €26 million award for carbon products manufacturer SGL Group in 2012, in an ICC case against a metals and mining multinational.